 In 2015-2016 La Strada International was a partner in the second phase of the project Balkans ACT (Against Crime of Trafficking) Now!
 The project is implemented by ASTRA (Serbia), Open Gate/La Strada Macedonia, Emmaus (Bosnia and Herzegovina) and the Women’s Rights Centre (Montenegro) and funded by the Instrument for Preaccession Assistance (IPA) of the European Union.

-The project aims to contribute to the democratisation and EU integration processes in the Western Balkans through improving civil activism environment, capacity, commitment and influence of civil society networks in the debate on human rights and the rule of law related to the issue of organised crime, specifically human trafficking.
-The specific objectives of the project are:
+The project aimed to contribute to the democratisation and EU integration processes in the Western Balkans through improving civil activism environment, capacity, commitment and influence of civil society networks in the debate on human rights and the rule of law related to the issue of organised crime, specifically human trafficking.
+The specific objectives of the project were:

 1. To evaluate and present to the public the current practices within the justice sector regarding treatment of victims of human trafficking and related mechanisms and procedures.

 2. To develop and advocate new policy proposals for self-sustainable and effective compensation mechanism for the victims of human trafficking and other violent crimes in targeted states.